12 Amazing Benefits Of Quitting Smoking

 Quitting smoking is no easy journey and if you’ve been smoking for a while you may even wonder if quitting is worth it.
-Will the nicotine withdrawal and cravings (How To Manage Cravings) be too much to handle?
+Will managing cravings and nicotine withdrawal be too much to handle?
 If the damage is already done, will it really make a difference?
 No matter what stage of quitting you’re at, it’s a journey worth undertaking.
 You’re not just reaping the health benefits when you quit smoking; the positive social and financial implications are just as high.

 Health Benefits Of Quitting Smoking

 Improve your heart health by quitting smoking

 Smoking is the leading cause of heart attacks and heart disease and you can significantly improve your heart health simply by quitting smoking.
 Quitting lowers the levels of cholesterol and fats circulating in your blood, which will help slow down the buildup of new fatty deposits in your arteries.
 When you quit smoking, your blood becomes thinner and the chances of dangerous clot formation reduce.
 In fact, quitting smoking can lower your risk of coronary heart disease to the levels of non-smokers, over a period of time.

 When you quit smoking, the cilia, the tiny hairs in your nasal passageway and other parts of the respiratory tract that filter out dust when you breathe, are the first to regrow and regain normal function.
 This means you are literally breathing easier and clearer soon after you quit smoking.
 Your lungs also become stronger when you quit; you will find that it gets progressively easier to climb up a flight of stairs without losing breath and fit in a more productive workout without feeling drained of energy.

 Quitting smoking strengthens your immunity